-Homeless Persons
+Qualifying Population 1 - Homeless Persons

-A priority need of those experiencing homelessness in the Continuum of Care is expansion and renovation of shelter facilities.
-This need has been identified through stakeholder meetings, discussions at the Cleveland/Cuyahoga County Office of Homeless Services Advisory Board, CoC report submissions to HUD, and the Cuyahoga County Department of Health and Human Services, 2022 RFP, Alternative Housing and Related Services and Supports, which included the intention of soliciting "innovative"
+A priority need of those experiencing homelessness in the Continuum of Care is expansion and/or renovation of shelter facilities, which serve all residents countywide.
+This need has been identified through stakeholder meetings, discussions at the Cleveland/Cuyahoga County Office of Homeless Services Advisory Board, and CoC report submissions to HUD.
+The Cuyahoga County Department of Health and Human Services, 2022 RFP, Alternative Housing and Related Services and Supports, included the intention of soliciting "innovative solutions that increase and/or improve shelters."
+The Cuyahoga County Strategic Plan for Homelessness 2023-2027 also affirmed the importance of "Improving the Experience of Persons in Crisis Housing" (Goal 2).